 If you’ve never added rice or quinoa to your breads or muffins, you’re missing out.
 The added grains make your baked goods fluffier and more nutrient-dense.
 Try adding Minute® Instant Rice & Quinoa to other delicious baked goods, such as these Rice and Quinoa Fruit Muffins.

 To give your bread a sweeter flavor, without any extra added sugar, use a ripe banana that has turned brown and is slightly soft.
 The mashed banana alongside the finely-grated zucchini adds flavor and will give your bread that characteristic moist texture.

-Combining rice with legumes and seeds can be a wonderful powerhouse of protein in all kinds of meals from a savory Red Bean Rice dish to sweet baked goods.
+Combining rice with legumes and seeds can be a wonderful powerhouse of protein in all kinds of meals, from a savory Red Beans and Rice dish to sweet baked goods.

-If you’re craving something with more of a Latin American flavor, check out this easy Mexican rice dish.
+If you’re craving something with more Latin American flavor, check out our easy Mexican Rice Recipe.